 Re-wiring for Resilience

-You can’t avoid stress, or protect children from ever experiencing stress.
-Actually, the goal isn’t to be in a state of regulation and calm all the time - the goal is to develop a resilient nervous system, that knows how to move in and out of stress states when needed.
-It becomes a problem when we become stuck in a stress state for longer than necessary.
+Let’s be real - stress is unavoidable.
+Even with nervous system support like SSP, the goal isn’t to be in a state of regulation and calm all the time.
+The goal is to develop a more resilient nervous system, that can move in and out of stress states when needed.
+It becomes a problem when you become stuck in a stress state for longer than necessary - or if a stress state becomes your baseline.

 Each of us has unique wiring in our nervous system, and some are more resilient to stress than others.
 Some of us have naturally more sensitive nervous systems that are more easily stressed or more impacted by negative events than other people.